quintinbruderer/CSCI136Spring2019/README.md

 Then, open the project in PyCharm and it should automatically use the python version specified via pipenv.
 Or, clone the repo inside PyCharm (url: `https://bitbucket.org/marshallpierce/cs136-template.git`) and it should invoke pipenv to set up the virtualenv and python version for you.

 Open PyCharm's Preferences window and go to Project Structure.
-Click the `src` directory and click the "Mark As: Sources" button (in blue) so that PyCharm knows that's where your source code lives.
+For the `src`, `booksite/examples`, and `booksite/stdlib` directories, select the directory and click the "Mark As: Sources" button (in blue) so that PyCharm knows that's where source code resides.

-# Running scripts on the command line
+## Running scripts on the command line

 Use `pipenv run` to run one-off commands, like this: